 2. Washing and detailing helps protect your clear coat

-At Carwash Country, I’m all about promoting the fun and excitement of detailing a vehicle, but it won’t fix everything.
+At Carwash Country, I’m all about promoting the fun and excitement of detailing a vehicle, but detailing simply won’t fix everything.

 More serious problems associated with neglecting a vehicle — like rusting, scratching, and pitting can largely be avoided by simply washing your car every few weeks.
 Even the best detailing jobs won’t eliminate rusted out floorboards, one of those things potential buyers or inspectors look for.

 Your car’s clear coat is like your skin: you should protect it!

 With detailing in general, the goal is to simply remove minor imperfections, and to help protect your finish from the elements.
 Think of the exterior of a vehicle is a lot like skin.
 If you never moisturize or wash your skin, eventually it will start to fade and crack which leads to other problems down the road (no pun intended).

 The clear-coat on cars really is the same way.
 The best way to protect your clear coat and your paint job is simply to apply a wax or sealant either by yourself or by a professional detailer.